 • disorders of the kidneys and liver, causing intoxication;

-• diets that lead to a lack of vitamins;
+• diets leading to a lack of vitamins;

 Sometimes dystrophic changes occur in childhood.
-In this case, they do not require treatment, since the child's heart is prone to changes.
-The same can be said for the elderly, whose cardiovascular system is already susceptible to fatigue and, as a result, is imperfect.
+In this case, they do not require treatment, since the child's heart is prone to change.
+The same can be said for older people, whose cardiovascular system is already susceptible to fatigue and, as a result, imperfect.

 Diffuse changes

-These are changes that evenly affect the heart muscle.
+These are changes that uniformly affect the heart muscle.
 They arise as a result of inflammation of the myocardium due to a large number of medications or a violation of the water-salt balance.
-This leads to metabolic disorders and to disease, hypoxia.
+This leads to metabolic disorders and disease, hypoxia.

-Among the causes of hypoxia, the following can be distinguished
+Among the causes of hypoxia are the following:

 • frequent stress;